 Save and close the file.

-By default, newer versions of Tomcat restrict access to the Manager and Host Manager apps to connections coming from the server itself.
-Since we are installing on a remote machine, you will probably want to remove or alter this restriction.
+By default, newer versions of Tomcat restrict access to the Manager and Host Manager apps to connections from the server itself.
+Since we are installing it on a remote machine, you will probably want to remove or alter this restriction.

 For the Manager app, type: